remnoteio/twtterbotplugin/README.md

 ## Email

-Send emails directly to RemNote by emailing save@remnote.com
+Send emails directly to RemNote by emailing save@remnote.com.
+Note that tweets will only be saved to your primary knowledgebase.

 ### Connecting Your Email